marzeq/qk/README.md

 - Standard POSIX build tools
 - (in the future mingw for Windows support)

+## Examples

+As I have previously mentioned, the language does not have a formal specification.
+However, there are some samples in the `examples/` directory that showcase some of the language features, and while I added them primairly for testing purposes, you can of course use them as reference too.

 ## Contributing

-No, this is not a "serious" project, plese don't use this.
+No, this is not a "serious" project, plese don't use or contribute to this.